crlngn/crlngn-ui/README.md

 <img src="https://github.com/crlngn/crlngn-ui/blob/main/demo/slider-controls.webp?raw=true" width="300px" height="auto" />

 <img src="https://github.com/crlngn/crlngn-ui/blob/main/demo/players-list-1.webp?raw=true" width="300px" height="auto" />

+**Carolingian UI** is free to use and distribute under MIT License.
+If you reuse my code, please add mention to the original repo.

 ### VERIFIED MODULE COMPATIBILITY (A-Z):
 **Note:** This is not an extensive list - I've only included modules that I personally checked and which might be particularly affected by changes in the UI.